BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_1_Verifying_Your_Lightning_Setup.md

 ```
 "warning_bitcoind_sync": "Bitcoind is not up-to-date with network."
 ```
-If you're not up-to-date, you'll get a message to you `getinfo command` like this:
+If your lightning daemon is not up-to-date, you'll get a message to you `getinfo command` like this:
 ```
 "warning_lightningd_sync": "Still loading latest blocks from bitcoind."
 ```